vozbu/libslave/README.md

   * GTID or log name and position positioning
 * Column filter - you can receive only desired subset of fields from a table in callback.
-* Distinguish between absense of field and NULL field.
+* Distinguish between absence of field and NULL field.
 * Optional use `boost::variant` instead of `boost::any` for field
 value storing.
 * Store field values in `vector` by indexes instead of `std::map`